tymyrddin/purple/source/docs/distribution-networks/observable-semantics/field-devices-and-protection/disturbance-and-fault-records.md

 toward normal (or to zero if the faulted section is fully isolated).

 A waveform that could not have come off real plant is the tell.
-A trace too clean to be true, perfect sine voltage and current with none of the noise a live network always carries, or one that breaks physics, current running backward, three-phase currents that fail to sum to zero, is either a sensor fault or a forgery.
+A trace too clean to be true, perfect sine voltage and current with none of the noise a live network always carries, or one that breaks physics, a fault current that rises with no matching sag in voltage, or phase currents that cannot be reconciled with the measured residual, is either a sensor fault or a forgery.

 ## COMTRADE file integrity